 ‘Go away; you’re not welcome here.’

-‘You said everyone was Father Cares; you said it like you were my Daddy.
+‘You said everyone was Father Conscience.
+You said it like you were my Daddy.
 You’ll warm me up.
-I know you will, you and your God.’
+I know you will; you and your God.’

-Cares watched ice crawl across the transepts hinges like it was rot, timbers bursting, and snapping until there was a little hole just the right size for the girl to put her head through.
+Consience watched ice crawl across the transepts hinges like it was rot, timbers bursting, and snapping until there was a little hole just the right size for a girl to walk through.

-‘Hallo Father Cares, you‘ll help me won’t you?’
+‘Hallo Father Conscience,’ said End.
+‘You‘ll help me won’t you?’

-End looked at the floor, and every page in Care’s head rustled in agreement.
+End looked at the floor, and every Psalm in Conscience’s head rustled in agreement.
 Of course, he’d help, he couldn’t help himself.
 That’s what he was here for.
 But, he’d been wrong before, and the last one had kicked up such a fuss.
 He brought his Bible up to shield his face in case she looked up and saw what was hidden there.

 ‘You mean Daddy?’